pvcnt/accio/docs/extend/custom-operator/implementing.md

   * `workDir`: Path to a directory where you can safely write data.
   This directory is a temporary directory, that will be deleted once the operator is completed.
-  * `env`: A [Sparkle](sparkle.html) environment, allowing you to process large amounts of data efficiently.
   * `seed`: A "random" 64 bits integer, can can be used in [unstable operators](cookbook.html#working-with-randomness).
-  * `read` and `write`: Helpers methods to read and write datasets in the working directory, in conjunction with Sparkle.

 **You do not have to care about transferring artifacts**.
 Indeed, some artifacts are references to some binary content (e.g., datasets).